MMA Fighters

 Here’s a breakdown of Jorge Masvidal’s annual net worth:

-Though he’s not among the richest MMA fighters in the world, Masvidal has accumulated a solid net worth for himself over the years.
+Though he’s not among the richest MMA fighters in the world, Masvidal has accumulated a solid net worth over the years.

-Had he won the UFC Welterweight division title, Masvidal may have millions more in his bank account, but he’s still doing just fine for himself.
+Had he won the UFC Welterweight division title, Masvidal may have millions more in his bank account, but he’s still doing just fine.

 Personal Life